 §1.
-Pontifex College: Graduate Admissions Process for the M.T.S., Th.D. and the combined D.T.F./Th.D.
+Pontifex College: Graduate Admissions Process for the M.T.S., Th.D. and the combined M.T.S./Th.D.

 Graduate admissions decisions are made on a rolling basis throughout the year.
 There is no deadline for applications.
-Applications are evaluated after submission of all required documents and an interview via videoconferencing.
+Applications are evaluated after submission of all required documents.